freeletics/khonshu/navigator/README.md

 For the simplicity of the examples above the destinations were just kept in a variable and the set was created directly calling `NavHost`/`setGraph`.
-In practice it makes more sense to use dagger multibindings for these
+In practice it makes more sense to use dagger multibindings for these:

 ```kotlin
 @Module